Void-Walker01/Syllanapse/Readme.md

 # 🚀 Syllanapse AI: Your Personal Academic Assistant

-Syllanapse AI is an intelligent agent designed to automate the student workflow, transforming dense lecture notes into actionable and personalized study materials.
+Syllanapse AI is an intelligent agent designed to automate the student workflow , transforming dense lecture notes into actionable and personalized study materials.

 ---